 Skip to main content

-Our services are divided into the business areas of Audit, Tax and Advisory.
+Our services are divided into the Audit, Tax and Advisory divisions.

 • Audit focuses on the auditing of consolidated and annual financial statements.

-• Tax stands for KPMG's tax advisory services.
+• Tax stands for KPMG's tax advisory activities.

-• The areas of Consulting, Deal Advisory and Performance & Strategy combine our extensive expertise in business management, regulatory and transaction-oriented topics.
+• Consulting, Deal Advisory and Performance & Strategy combine our extensive expertise in business, regulatory and transaction-oriented topics.

-We have established cross-divisional specialisation for key sectors of our economy.
-This brings together the experience of our experts worldwide and further contributes to the quality of our consulting services.
+We have undertaken cross-divisional specialization for key sectors of our economy.
+This is where the experience of our experts worldwide comes together and contributes to the quality of our advice.

 KPMG.
 Make the Difference.